lukas-vincenc/looking_glass_display_simulator/README.md

 calibrate to your liking
                 |
                 V
-Render Display Image (set pitch, tilt...)
+Render a quilt
                 |
                 V
 Open new scene and the LentDisplay tab
                 |
                 V
-Select the Display Image using the file picker
+Select the quilt using the file picker
                 |
                 V
-Calibrate aspect ratio and lens params to match the image
-                |
-                V
 Spawn Display and observe holographic effect in the Rendered Viewport
+            |       ^
+            V       |
+Play around with different lens, display and image settings
 ```

+Additionally, a third tab called `LensVisualization` is added.
+It may be used to
+simulate a cylindrical lens and observe how it refracts light.

 # Known issues

-### Blender freezes when rendering the quilt or the display image.
+### Blender freezes when rendering the quilt.

 After pressing the Render button Blender seems to freeze,
-but it's working silently in the background.
-Once it's done,
+but it's working in the background.
+A progress bar appears
+in the bottom left corner to indicate it's working.
-it unfreezes.
-So far I don't have a solution for this one,
+Once it's done, it unfreezes.
+So far, no solution has been found.
-but I have some things to experiment with.

-### Tilt is a little imprecise.

-Tested out a display image render out with the tilt of 11 degrees.
-The display with lens tilted exactly 11 degrees displays the image,
-however it's a little imprecise.
-In this case, 11.05 degrees turned
-out to be more precise.

-At this point I don't have a solution for this, and I'm not sure
-that I'll have one.
-My suspicion is that that's caused by some
-rounding errors in the background.

-### The display simulator breaks a little with negative tilt.

-The calculation of that is not yet perfect.
-However, it's still a little usable.

-# TODO

-- Speed up the display image rendering (currently a 4K image took around 7 minutes to render on my PC)
-- Correct shape of the display
-- Lenses don't cover the entire screen
-- Extracting pitch, tilt... from the image itself?
-- Create utils for calculating lens dimensions and so on